Sir Peter Gluckman

 Chief Science Adviser, Office of the Prime Minister of New Zealand

 His academic background is in pediatric and developmental biology, evolutionary biology, epigenetics and developmental pathways to disease.
 He has published over 700 scientific papers and reviews, books for both technical and lay audiences and has received the highest scientific (Rutherford medal) and civilian (member of the Order of New Zealand) honours in New Zealand and numerous international scientific awards.
+He received the AAAS award for science diplomacy in 2016.

 He holds a Distinguished University Professorship in Pediatric and Perinatal Biology at the Liggins Institute of the University of Auckland and honorary appointments in Singapore, Southampton and University College, London.